kuriishu27/kuriishu27/README.md

 ---

 I'm a Senior Software Engineer, Software Consultant (iOS, Swift, SwiftUI) and iOS Contractor.
-I am a massive fan of [Swift](https://github.com/apple/swift), SwiftUI, Combine, Blockchains, Crypto, Functional (reactive) programming.
+DevOps, Onchain explorer, Blockchain, Crypto, Functional (reactive) programming.

-I am currently working full-time on the Rewards app at IAGL through Leighton.
-The apps I work on are known for alloweng users to collect, and spend Avios points: British Airways Executive Club, Aer Club and Vueling Club.
+I am currently working full-time on the Rewards app at IAGL (Avios) through Leighton.
+The apps I work on are known for allowing users to collect, and spend Avios points: British Airways Executive Club, Aer Club and Vueling Club.

 I also offer long term mentoring sessions to improve your skills in design patters, software development, basics of programming, etc. as well.

 - ⌨️ Passionate about DevOps, CI/CD pipelines and automation
 - 🔭 Massive fan of Functional and Reactive programming.
 Highly recommend [Pointfree.co](https://www.pointfree.co)
-- 👀 Blockchain technology and developing dApps, wallets, Defi...
+- 👀 Blockchain technology and developing dApps, wallets, FC frames
 - 🌱 Successfully transitioned from QWERTY to [Colemak](https://colemak.com) keyboard layout
 - 🔆 Always improving myself and finding better ways to be productive to produce the best value
 - 👔 JavaScript, TypeScript, React, Redux